SDN Logo

 What was the most difficult question?

-Students said most difficult question asked at University of Hartford College of Arts and Sciences discussed various topics like ethical dilemmas, personal challenges, and problem-solving scenarios.
-Some responses indicated that the interview was in an MMI format with mentions of nondisclosure agreements, suggesting a structured and confidential assessment process.
+Students said most difficult question asked at University of Hartford College of Arts and Sciences discussed various inquiries, including ethical scenarios, personal challenges, and conflict resolution situations.
+The interview format may have been an MMI (Multiple Mini Interview) with potential nondisclosure agreements in place based on the responses mentioning 'nondisclosure' or 'non-disclosure'.

 How long was the interview?